musnix/musnix/README.md

 ### A note about NixOS versions

+Users who are on NixOS 17.09 or earlier should use the [`pre-18.03`](https://github.com/musnix/musnix/tree/pre-18.03) branch.

 Users who are on NixOS 16.09 or earlier should use the [`pre-17.03`](https://github.com/musnix/musnix/tree/pre-17.03) branch.

 You can check your NixOS version with the `nixos-version` command.

-You can clone the `pre-17.03` branch directly with the following command:
+You can clone the `pre-18.03` branch directly with the following command:
 ```
-git clone --branch=pre-17.03 https://github.com/musnix/musnix.git
+git clone --branch=pre-18.03 https://github.com/musnix/musnix.git
 ```

 See [#42](https://github.com/musnix/musnix/pull/42) for more information about this change.